-As student teachers will be providing instruction through face-to-face and distance education, they will need access to Canvas and/or Google Classroom.
-Once a student teacher has been cleared to begin, they may report to their school to provide face-to-face instruction.
-The Human Resources Division will continue hiring student teachers as contingent workers and will notify them when they may claim their AD account and have access to the District email system and Google Suite, as well as Canvas.
+As student teachers, Alternative Routes to Licensure (ARL) candidates, and Accelerated Licensure Teacher Academy (ALTA) candidates will be providing instruction through face-to-face and distance education, they will need access to Canvas and/or Google Classroom.
+Once a student teacher or ARL/ALTA candidate has been cleared to begin, they may report to their school to provide face-to-face instruction.
+The Human Resources Division will continue hiring student teachers and ARL/ALTA candidates as contingent workers and will notify them when they may claim their AD account and have access to the District email system and Google Suite, as well as Canvas.

-As student teachers are provisioned with an AD account, they will be added to the District's distance education professional learning courses in Canvas to prepare them for providing distance education.
+As student teachers and ARL/ALTA candidates are provisioned with an AD account, they will be added to the District's distance education professional learning courses in Canvas to prepare them for providing distance education.